US, UK hit 36 Houthi targets in Yemen amid Gaza war spillover fears

 “These attacks will not go unanswered and will be punished,” he reiterated, adding that the group remains undeterred in “supporting the steadfast Palestinian people”.

-Reporting from Sanaa, Al Jazeera’s Mohammed al-Attab said some of the air raids were on mountainous areas that the Houthis said had been targeted before.
+Reporting from Sanaa, Al Jazeera’s Mohamed al-Attab said some of the air raids were on mountainous areas that the Houthis said had been targeted before.

 “So, we are talking about increasing air strikes by the US and the UK in order to limit what they say is Houthis’ ability to hurt US and UK maritime forces and attacks on Israeli ships, and the Houthis say this is pressure on Israel to end its aggression on people in Gaza and to end its blockade there,” he said.